-You are expected to attend all of the tutorial sessions in your assigned time-slot, and only under special circumstances can you arrange to attend a different time.
-Tutorials involve short written assignments which are due the following tutorial.
+You are expected to attend all of the tutorial sessions in the time-slot assigned on your schedule, and only under special circumstances can you arrange to attend a different time.
+Tutorials involve short written assignments which are due precisely 2 weeks later, in your next tutorial.
 Unless you communicate and receive permission from your lab instructor, missed assignments will be given a 0, and late assignments will be deducted a 10% penalty for each day late.